How can we help?

 The first is tailored audiences from lists.
 These are audiences that are created by uploading your own list of email addresses, mobile phone numbers, Twitter IDs (user IDs or usernames), or mobile advertising IDs.
 You can do this through Twitter Ads yourself or there is the option to use Twitter’s API partners to create lists.

 The second is tailored audiences from web.
-These are the people that have visited your website.
+These are visitors to your website.
 You can collect this data using Twitter’s website tag available through Twitter Ads, or there is the option to use Twitter’s website tag partners.

 The third is tailored audiences from mobile apps.
-These are the people that are using your mobile app, and are collected with conversion tracking for mobile apps.
+These are the users of your mobile app, and are collected with conversion tracking for mobile apps.

 Using the audience managerArrow down icon

-The audience manager is a tool in your Twitter Ads account for you to review and manage your audiences.
+The Audience Manager is a tool in your Twitter Ads account for you to review and manage your audiences, you can access it by going to Tools* < Audience Manager.

 Once an audience is loaded into Twitter Ads, you can use the audience manager to view details about the audience, monitor audience status, view matched audience size, edit, or delete audiences.
 From the audience manager, you can also create new audiences.